The Bankrate promise

-What does it mean to sell a house as is?
+What does it mean to sell a house as-is?

-Why would someone sell their house as is?
+Why would someone sell their house as-is?

 There are two main reasons to sell a house as-is: to save time and to save money.

-Let’s say you need to relocate for work and unload your home as quickly as possible.
+Let’s say you need to relocate for work and unload your old home as quickly as possible.
 Hiring a contractor to complete a project is going to seriously delay your listing.
 If there’s enough demand out there from buyers and you know you’ll get offers, selling it as-is can help speed up the process.

 Selling a house as-is isn’t necessarily bad or good.
 It does come with potential upsides and downsides:

-How to sell a house as is
+How to sell a house as-is

-If you selling your house as-is feels like the right choice for you, follow these four tips for a smooth and successful sale.
+If selling your house as-is feels like the right choice for you, follow these four tips for a smooth and successful sale.